 For settings other than the defaults, such as occasional maintenance, and in case of, for example, troubleshooting, you must use different command line options.
-You must start the Application Service Manager Server once from the command line, rather than use the Services Manager.
-After you start the Application Service Manager Server once with the required arguments, the arguments will be remembered the next time you start the Application Service Manager Server, either by command line with (only) the -start argument, or by the service manager.
+You must start the ASM Server once from the command line.
+After you start the ASM Server once with the required arguments.
+The arguments are remembered the next time.
+Either by command line with (only) the -start argument, or by the service manager.